 Hello I Want to Die Please Fix Me: Depression in the First Person is written by journalist Anna Mehler Paperny, and is both a story of her own personal experiences of suicidality and an in-depth journalistic exploration of depression and suicide.
 The author has done her research well.
 The book contains information gleaned from interviews with … Continue reading Book Review: Hello I Want to Die Please Fix Me

 This is week #6 of the Working On Us mental health prompts over at Beckie's Mental Mess.
 Have a look at her post for the guidelines on how to participate.
-Prompt #1 Questions: There are so many varieties of depression out there, such as Bipolar Depression, and (SAD) Seasonal Affective Disorder.
-What type of … Continue reading Working On Us – week #6
+This week's topic is depression.
+Prompt #1 Questions: There are so many varieties of depression out there, such as Bipolar Depression, and (SAD) Seasonal Affective … Continue reading Working On Us – Week #6 – Depression

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This post is by Juan of … Continue reading Emerging Blogger Series: Juan

 Beckie from Beckie's Mental Mess is starting a new weekly mental health prompt called Working On Us.
 You can visit Beckie's post to get all of the details plus the picture prompt for this week.
-I'm going to do the written prompt: When you first found out that you had a mental illness/disorder, what was … Continue reading Working On Us (mental health prompt)
+I'm going to do the written prompt: When you first found out that you had a mental illness/disorder, what was … Continue reading Working On Us – Mental Illness Diagnosis

 Getting By: Understanding Lifelong Depression is a memoir by Jack Trelance.
 The author has lived with depression since his teens, and admits to planning his first suicide attempt at age 14.
 He describes his first suicide attempt at age 25, and afterwards he didn't feel sadness but rather "a slow-burning anger and frustration, coupled with resigned, … Continue reading Book Review: Getting By